ginoya/covalent-assignment1/README.md

 Created separate reducers for all three main components keeping in mind the possibility of adding new features

-Created shared Utils file to handle reusable function which might be need in other components as well
+Created shared Utils file to handle reusable function which might be needed in other components as well

-Create constant file to maintain all configuarable variables at same place and avoid hard coding at in all other files
+Created constant file to maintain all configuarable variables at same place and avoid hard coding at in all other files

 # Challenges encountered